 1.1_____________________________________________

-(indicate the form: family (clan) or territorial-neighborly, the name of the indigenous peoples and communities), hereinafter referred to as the "Community", created for the joint implementation of the goals and objectives provided for by this Charter.
+(indicate the form: family (tribal) or territorial-neighborhood, name of indigenous peoples and communities), hereinafter referred to as the “Community”, was created for the joint implementation of the goals and objectives provided for by this Charter.

-The community operates on the basis of voluntariness, equality, self-government, legality, openness, freedom in determining its internal structure, forms and methods of its activity.
+The community operates on the basis of voluntariness, equality, self-government, legality, transparency, and freedom in determining its internal structure, forms and methods of its activities.

-(indicate the form: family (clan) or territorial-neighborly, the name of the IP and the Community).
+(indicate the form: family (tribal) or territorial-neighborhood, name of indigenous peoples and communities).

 1.4.
 The community is a non-profit organization and does not pursue the goal of making a profit.